 *If you don’t already have a marketable TEFL certificate, consider upping your ESL game with a TEFL Hero 120-hour online course.

 When you finish, you’ll be fully TEFL-certified by an accredited provider completely.
 Best of all, you’ll do it on your own time – which is perfect for any aspiring teacher already juggling work, school, or other commitments.
+Learn more on how to get your TEFL certification.

 Please note that not every job may require all 4 of the above credentials to gain acceptance.
 Rather, these are the general requirements.
 If you don’t yet have all of the above, don’t give up on the job search just yet.